 £31,346 – £33,782 pro rata per annum

-We are seeking a highly motivated and experienced individual to lead, manage and support the organisation’s risk, quality and compliance functions reporting to the Chief Executive.
+We are seeking a highly motivated experienced individual maintain, monitor and test the organisation’s approach to risk, quality and compliance issues.

-To download the full person specification, follow the link here: Manager – Risk Quality and Compliance – JDPS – May 2021
+To download the full person specification, follow the link here: Manager – Job Advertisement – Risk Quality and Compliance Advisor July 2021

 Salary: Salary NJC Scale Point 13 – £22,627 per annum